Hotmoka/hotmoka/README.md

-  init-tendermint    Initializes a new node based on Tendermint install            Installs a jar in a node instrument         Instruments a jar mint               Mints new coins for an account, if the node allows it resume-tendermint  Resumes an existing node based on Tendermint rotate-key         Rotates the key of an account sell-validation    Place a sale offer of validation power
+  init-tendermint    Initializes a new node based on Tendermint install            Installs a jar in a node instrument         Instruments a jar resume-tendermint  Resumes an existing node based on Tendermint rotate-key         Rotates the key of an account sell-validation    Place a sale offer of validation power